BaptisteLacroix/STE-24-25--teamj/README.md

 As a registered user, I want to validate the group order at the end of my individual order and, if necessary, specify a compatible delivery time so that the group order can be finalized and closed.

 **Feature Demonstration**:
-The behavior of this user story is demonstrated in `ValidateGroupOrder.feature` located in `src/test/resources/features/orders`.
+The behavior of this user story is demonstrated in [ValidateGroupOrder.feature](./src/test/resources/features/orders/ValidateGroupOrder.feature).
 The scenarios include validation of a group order, setting delivery times, and handling incompatible delivery times.

 <!-- ## Ce que fait votre projet